Robinpig/Note/docs/CS/DB/MySQL/MVCC.md

 ## Inroduction

+In Concurrency Control theory, there are two ways you can deal with conflicts:

+- You can avoid them, by employing a pessimistic locking mechanism (e.g. Read/Write locks, Two-Phase Locking)
+- You can allow conflicts to occur, but you need to detect them using an optimistic locking mechanism (e.g. logical clock, MVCC)

+Because MVCC (Multi-Version Concurrency Control) is such a prevalent Concurrency Control technique (not only in relational database systems, in this article, I’m going to explain how it works.

+When the [ACID transaction properties](/docs/CS/Transaction.md?id=ACID) were first defined, Serializability was assumed.
+And to provide a Strict Serializable transaction outcome, the [2PL (Two-Phase Locking)](https://vladmihalcea.com/2pl-two-phase-locking/) mechanism was employed.
+When using 2PL, every read requires a shared lock acquisition, while a write operation requires taking an exclusive lock.

+- a shared lock blocks Writers, but it allows other Readers to acquire the same shared lock
+- an exclusive lock blocks both Readers and Writers concurring for the same lock

+However, locking incurs contention, and contention affects scalability.
+The [Amdhal’s Law](https://en.wikipedia.org/wiki/Amdahl's_law) or the [Universal Scalability Law](http://www.perfdynamics.com/Manifesto/USLscalability.html) demonstrate how contention can affect response Time speedup.

+For this reason, database researchers have come up with a different Concurrency Control model which tries to reduce locking to a bare minimum so that:

+- Readers don’t block Writers
+- Writers don’t block Readers

+The only use case that can still generate contention is when two concurrent transactions try to modify the same record since, once modified, a row is always locked until the transaction that modified this record either commits or rolls back.

+In order to specify the aforementioned Reader/Writer non-locking behavior, the Concurrency Control mechanism must operate on multiple versions of the same record, hence this mechanism is called Multi-Version Concurrency Control (MVCC).

+While 2PL is pretty much standard, there’s no standard MVCC implementation, each database taking a slightly different approach.
+In this article, we are going to use PostgreSQL since its MVCC implementation is the easiest one to visualize.

+While Oracle and MySQL use the [undo log](https://vladmihalcea.com/how-does-a-relational-database-work/) to capture uncommitted changes so that rows can be reconstructed to their previously committed version, PostgreSQL stores all row versions in the table data structure.

+## InnoDB MVCC

 `InnoDB` is a multi-version storage engine.
 It keeps information about old versions of changed rows to support transactional features such as concurrency and rollback. **This information is stored in undo tablespaces in a data structure called a rollback segment.** See [Section 15.6.3.4, “Undo Tablespaces”](https://dev.mysql.com/doc/refman/8.0/en/innodb-undo-tablespaces.html). `InnoDB` uses the information in the rollback segment to perform the undo operations needed in a transaction rollback.
 It also uses the information to build earlier versions of a row for a consistent read.
 See [Section 15.7.2.3, “Consistent Nonlocking Reads”](https://dev.mysql.com/doc/refman/8.0/en/innodb-consistent-read.html).

 Internally, `InnoDB` adds three fields to each row stored in the database: